 Health Conditions Associated with Psoriasis

-A number of studies have found an increased risk of certain types of cancer in psoriasis patients, such as a form of skin cancer known as squamous cell carcinoma and lymphoma.
+Other comorbidities associated with psoriasis include cancer, obesity, metabolic syndrome and other immune-related conditions such as Crohn's disease.
+A number of studies have found that people with psoriasis have an increased risk of certain types of cancer, such as a form of skin cancer known as squamous cell carcinoma and lymphoma.
 In some instances, these cancers have been associated with specific psoriasis treatments which suppress the immune system.
 Patients should follow recommended regular health screenings for cancer and avoid high risk behaviors.